iatmachian/imunify360-doc-test/docs/stand_alone/README.md

 When a request without Server Name Indication (SNI) comes, WebShield has to guess what certificate from the cache to serve.

-To allow WebShield to handle non-SNI requests on servers without control panel there is an optional `ip` field in the `certs.json` sample.
+To allow WebShield to handle non-SNI requests properly, include an `ip` field in the JSON that you pass to the <span class="notranslate">`im360-ssl-cache`</span>.

 <div class="notranslate">